Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 strings, a ``for`` form iterates over each character (as a single-character string) of the string.

-Note that the behavior is undefined if the result of ``iterable`` is not an array, dictionary, or string.
-Currently, ``for`` loops in GDLisp compile to ``for`` loops in GDScript, which means some legacy GDScript behavior (such as iterating over numerical literals) may work, but this behavior may change in the future, so it is always recommended to explicitly call ``range`` if the intent is to iterate up to a number.

 A ``for`` loop defines a loop context for its body.
 This means that ``break`` and ``continue`` can be used in the body of a ``for`` loop.

+..
+Warning:: Note that the behavior is undefined if the result of
+             ``iterable`` is not an array, dictionary, or string.
+             Currently, ``for`` loops in GDLisp compile to ``for`` loops in GDScript, which means some legacy GDScript behavior (such as iterating over numerical literals) may work, but this behavior may change in the future, so it is always recommended to explicitly call ``range`` if the intent is to iterate up to a number.

 ``let`` Forms
 ^^^^^^^^^^^^^